Think about the overall impression you're making on assessors.

 WARNING: don’t miss the bigger picture

 All firms have a set list of competencies against which they are assessing you, but don’t get hung up on figuring out exactly what these are.
 On the day, don’t panic if you feel you’ve missed your chance to demonstrate a particular competency in one of the exercises; the same skills are likely to be tested again later.
-‘We’ll test our competencies at multiple stages of the assessment day: some at interview, again at the group exercise and in the presentation, and so on,’ says Amelia Dowty, talent acquisition lead at JLL.
+‘We’ll test our competencies at multiple stages of the assessment day: some at interview, again at the group exercise and in the presentation, and so on,’ says Amelia Dowty, EMEA talent acquisition director at JLL.

 Moreover, think about the overall impression you’re making on assessors.
 Your overall demeanour is important because property firms don’t sell a product, but a service, which their people represent.
 Amelia explains: ‘So much of our business is about relationships.
 As with all professional services, we need to be able to sell our people.
 We need to be able to say, “Yes, I could take that person to a client meeting; I’d feel comfortable putting them in front of people in a pitch situation”.’
 They’re looking for someone who has the interpersonal skills to forge new relationships to win clients.
 Amelia describes someone with good interpersonal skills as being ‘someone people would want to have on their team’.